jagathgj/BlenderMCP/README.md

 # e.g. path/to/BlenderMCP/.venv/bin/python3
 ```

-### IBM Bob
+### IBM Bob IDE

-IBM Bob uses a specialized mode that provides an optimized workflow for Blender 3D development.
+IBM Bob IDE uses a specialized mode that provides an optimized workflow for Blender 3D development.
 It includes scene analysis, viewport inspection, and intelligent code generation for bpy operations.

 1. Go to **Settings → Modes**